AmaniEzz/union-type-prisma/README.md

 ## What does a workaround with Prisma looks like for using union types?

 Unfortunately, Prisma currently doesn't support union types or Polymorphic Associations.
-Since union types is a very demanding feature and needed in many application, I'm going to show you different workarounds to work with union types in Prisma and TypeScript.
+Since union types is a very demanding feature and needed in many applications, I'm going to show you different workarounds to work with union types in Prisma and TypeScript.

 Let's see another example of an e-commerce database where an `Item` can be a `Book` or `Movie`.
 First, we will see how to implement the **Multiple Foreign keys** approach in Prisma, then we will implement the **Single Polymorphic Association Table** approach.
 So go grab a cup of coffee because things are getting more interesting now ☕😄